Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 off with great abandon.
 For races and tests of speed, the Exalt may add (Essence) successes to their roll.

-In combat, this may supplement a Move Action, letting the character Dash with no Impulse cost.
+In combat, the character can Dash without Impulse cost or DV penalty.

 <div class="greater_charm">Greater Charms</div>